nokout/_archive.nokout.github.io/resume.md

 While still not complete the solution is well into implementation and is expected to deliver a highly automated data pipeline with metadata attached to all steps and automatic updating of reporting products.

-As part of this development I also successfully advocated for implementing the SCRUM methodology and moving to Gitlab for managing our source code.
+As part of this development I also successfully advocated for implementing the SCRUM methodology and moving to Gitlab for managing our source code and development tasks.
 This has provided improved focus on customer needs, progress visibility, automation and deployment flexibility.

 ### 2017 to 2018 | Tech Lead - GoSource